mo-mar/website-refresh-2020/src/blog/reduce.md

 We can _reduce_ all the vegetables into one value using `reduce()`.
 To do that, we need to pass in the aforementioned reducer function, and an initial (optional) value.

 > 💡 This initial value slightly alters the behaviour of reduce.
-If we pass it in, it becomes the first “accumulator” in the very first run of the loop.
-The first item in our array will become the currentValue.
+If we pass it in, it becomes the first “accumulator” in the very first run of the loop while the first item in our array becomes the currentValue.
-> If we omit it, the “accumulator” is the first item in our array, and the currentValue is the 2nd item in the array.
+> If we omit it, the “accumulator” is the first item in our array, while the currentValue is the 2nd item in the array.

-Let’s first write the reducer function that just slaps together two strings.
+Let’s first write a function that just slaps two strings together.

 ```jsx
 const vegetableReducer = (previousVegetable, currentVegetable) =>